Opinion polling on the Emmanuel Macron presidency: Political barometers

 The table below lists "political barometers" published by various polling organisations, which monitor the evolution of public opinion on the President of France, Prime Minister of France, as well as notable political personalities.
 IFOP–Fiducial publishes two polls each month: one on the popularity of the executive and the second on various political personalities, including Emmanuel Macron and the Prime Minister.
 Only the first is listed in the table below.

-Though the composition of panels of respondents of every pollster are determined by the quota method as defined by the Institut national de la statistique et des études économiques (INSEE), differences in methodology between each political barometer result in significant different results between pollsters.
+Though the composition of panels of respondents of every pollster are determined by the quota method as defined by the French National Institute of Statistics and Economic Studies, differences in methodology between each political barometer result in significant different results between pollsters.
 These differences range from the sample size, method of collecting respondents (with Kantar Sofres using face–to–face interviews, IFOP using phone interviews and BVA recruiting its panel by phone) and significant differences in question wording.
 According to Frédéric Dabi, director of the IFOP, the difference between the two political barometers produced by his institute–one conducted for Le Journal du Dimanche, the other for Paris Match and Sud Radio–is that the latter asks about the "action" of the executive, and is therefore a more "short–termist" political question, and as a result is significantly more volatile than the other survey.